Ultraproducts of continuous posets

 {\bf Proof of Lemma~\ref{lem}.} Assume (i), then (ii) holds by using $X_i=\{a_i\}$ when $i\ne j$ in the definition of $f$ being sup-preserving.

 For simplicity and transparency, we write out the proof of $\textnormal{(ii)} \Rightarrow \textnormal{(i)}$ for the case $n=2$.
 Assume (ii) and let $X,Y\subseteq A$ with $s,z$ being the suprema of $X,Y$ respectively.
 We have to show that $f(s,z)$ is the supremum of $Z=\{ f(x,y) : x\in X, y\in Y\}$.
 By our assumption (ii) we have that $f(x,z)$ is the supremum of $Z_x=\{ f(x,y) : y\in Y\}$, for all $x\in X$.
 Also, $f(s,z)$ is the supremum of $V=\{ f(x,z) : x\in X\}$.
 Thus, it is enough to show that the supremum of $V$ is the same as the supremum of $Z$.
 Clearly, any upper bound $b$ of $V$ is an upper bound of $Z$, because $f(x,y)\le f(x,z)\le f(s,z)\le b$.
 Assume that $b$ is an upper bound of $Z$, we want to show that it is an upper bound of $V$.
 Indeed, $f(x,z)$ is the supremum of $Z_x\subseteq Z$, so $f(x,z)\le b$ since $b$ is an upper bound of $Z\supseteq Z_x$, and we are done with proving the equivalence of (i) and (ii).
-Lemma\ref{lem} has been proved.
+Lemma\ref{lem} has been proved. $\Box$

-Assume now that $f_i$ is a sup-preserving operation in each $\B_i$.
+Now we can complete the proof of Theorem~\ref{main} itself.
+Assume that $f_i$ is a sup-preserving operation in each $\B_i$.
 We want to show that all the unary instances of their ultraproduct $f$ are sup-preserving in $\B$.
 For transparency, we write out the proof for $n=2$.
 Let $y\in B$ and $\y\in y$.
 Then $f(y,-)$ is the ultraproduct of the unary functions $f_i(\y_i,-)$ of $\B_i$ (for $i\in I$).
-All these are sup-preserving by Lemma\ref{lem} and our assumption that $f_i$ of $\B_i$ are sup-preserving.
+All these are sup-preserving by Lemma~\ref{lem} and our assumption that $f_i$ of $\B_i$ are sup-preserving.
 By the already proven Case I then we get that their ultraproduct, $f(y,-)$, is sup-preserving, too.
 Similarly for $f(-,y)$ for any $y\in B$.
-By Lemma\ref{lem} then $f$ is sup-preserving in $\B$. $\Box$
+By Lemma~\ref{lem} then $f$ is sup-preserving in $\B$.
+This completes the proof of Theorem~\ref{main}. $\Box$

+\begin{corollary} Complete additivity of a function can be expressed with a first-order logic formula. \end{corollary}

+{\bf Proof of Corollary~\ref{cor}.} Let $\K$ denote the class of all posets with an $n$-place continuous function $f$.
+Theorem~\ref{main} states that $\K$ is closed under ultraproducts.
+Now, the complement of $\K$ consists of those posets where $f$ is not continuous.
+Failure of continuity of $f$ is expressible with an existential second-order logic formula.
+Namely $\exists X\exists c(c=\sup X\land f(c)\ne\sup f(X))$ expresses that the unary $f$ is not continuous, and a similar formula can be stated for $n$-place functions $f$.
+It is known, and can easily be seen, that these second-order formulas are preserved by ultraproducts.
+So, the complement of $\K$ is also closed under ultraproducts.
+This means that $\K$ is finitely axiomatizable, i.e., there is a first-order logic formula $\varphi$ such that $\K$ consists exactly of those structures in which $\varphi$ is valid.
+This $\varphi$ expresses complete additivity of the function $f$. $\Box$

 We close the paper with some remarks.